survivejs/webpack-book/manuscript/output/02_multiple_pages.md

 * Given the configuration isn't in the multi-compiler form anymore, processing can be slower.
 * Plugins such as `CleanWebpackPlugin` don't work without additional consideration now.
 * Instead of multiple manifests, only one remains.
 The result is not a problem, though, as the entries use it differently based on their setup.
-* `CommonsChunkPlugin` related setup required careful thought to avoid problems with styling.
-The earlier approach avoided this issue through isolation.

 ## Progressive Web Applications